SharePoint/sp-dev-docs/docs/schema/commanduiextension-element-customactiondefinition-complextypeapphostwebfeatures.md

 ms.date: 9/16/2015
 ms.audience: Developer
 ms.topic: reference
-ms.prod: sharepoint
 ms.localizationpriority: medium
 ms.assetid: 20aba05e-5c24-f8f4-2773-b6563f97aeab
 ---

 # CommandUIExtension element (CustomActionDefinition complexType)

 (AppHostWebFeatures)

 > [!NOTE]
 > The string `app` appears as part of or all of some element, attribute, and file names because SharePoint Add-ins were originally called "apps for SharePoint."
 To ensure backward compatibility, the schemas have not been changed.

 ## Element information